Jainism in Southeast Asia: Malaysia

 There are about 2,500 Jains in Malaysia.
 It is believed some of them came to Malacca in the 15th or 16th century.

 The first Jain temple in Malaysia is located at Ipoh, Perak and was consecrated in 2012.
 There is also a Jain temple in Kuala Lumpur.
 The temple is located in the Bangsar locality of Kuala Lumpur and was built using 4000 kilograms of marble from India.
 Malaysia's Human Resources Minister Subramaniam Sathasivam was present during the inauguration of the temple in 2011.

 The Jain community actively celebrates Jain festivals like Paryushan.

 Philippines

-A small Jain community.
-Made up mostly of Indian expatriates, exist in Metro Manila.
+A small Jain community resides in the country, most are Indian expatriates and live within or around Manila.

 Singapore

 Jains have been settled in Singapore since just before the First World War (1910 – 1914).
 As of 2006, there were 1,000 Jains in Singapore.